-I’m going to look at each of the 8 most common artificial dyes that you’ll come across.
+In this post, I’m going to look at if the 8 most common artificial dyes that you’ll come across are vegan or not.

 Note that of these 8, three of them are much more popular than the rest: red 40, yellow 5, and yellow 6.

 All of these “artificial” colors are either made in commercial labs from isolated chemicals, or derived from a byproduct of petroleum.

 Given that, you’d think that all of them would be vegan.

 The big ethical issue is that these dyes are all routinely tested on animals ranging from mice and rats to dogs.